Last Updated on October 3, 2023 by Editorial Team

 All you need to put in is a bit more hard work and a highly empathetic approach.
 However, at no cost, should you display undue sympathy.

 At best, try to create a harmonious environment in relationships without overdoing the caring part.
 As a quick guide to a successful relationship with a dyslexic, you can consider the following pointers:

-- It is always advisable not to make fuss about your dyslexic partner not remembering your birthday or anniversaries.
+- It is always advisable not to make a fuss about your dyslexic partner not remembering your birthday or anniversaries.
 They will feel better when you just tell subtly about the specialty of any day.
 Once absorbed, dyslexics will not leave any stone unturned to make the moment special, but the only push they need will be a reminder.

 - Encourage dyslexics to be vocal about their feelings.
 There will be lots of days when your special partner may not be in the best of the mood.
 They may develop depressing thoughts or may show no interest in any activity.
 Give them your company and be with them instead of feeling chucked out or ignored.
-You may find it confusing where and when to stop initially, but little perseverance can help you go long way.
+You may find it confusing where and when to stop initially, but a little perseverance can help you go a long way.

 What to expect from an adult dyslexic when in a relationship?

 The very first thing you may encounter when you meet a person with dyslexia is their interesting personality.
 You may assume it to be haughtiness or arrogance, but these are the ways of protecting the pride that your dyslexic partner adopts, remember that!